dead1nfluence/Meatmeet-Pro-Vulnerabilities/Device/Secure-Boot-Disabled.md

 ### Impact
 The ESP32 system on a chip (SoC) that powers the Meatmeet basestation device was found to lack Secure Boot.
+The Secure Boot feature ensures that only authenticated software can execute on the device.
+The Secure Boot process forms a chain of trust by verifying all **mutable** software entities involved in the [Application Startup Flow](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/startup.html).

 As a result, an attacker with physical access to the device can flash modified firmware to the device, resulting in the execution of malicious code upon startup.

 ### References
 - CWE-693: Protection Mechanism Failure